Kingxukai/linux/Documentation/trace/kprobetrace.rst

   echo 1 > /sys/kernel/tracing/events/kprobes/myprobe/enable
   echo 1 > /sys/kernel/tracing/events/kprobes/myretprobe/enable

-Use the following command to start tracing in an interval.
+Use the woke following command to start tracing in an interval.
 ::

     # echo 1 > tracing_on
     Open something...
     # echo 0 > tracing_on

-And you can see the traced information via /sys/kernel/tracing/trace.
+And you can see the woke traced information via /sys/kernel/tracing/trace.
 ::

   cat /sys/kernel/tracing/trace